byui-cse/cse450-course/source/module-01/exploration-01.md

 * Learn how to use Google Colab.
 * Learn how to load, explore, and filter data with the Pandas library.
-* Perform some basic data visualization with the Seaborn graphing library.
+* Look at different options for data visualization.

 Throughout this exploration, when you're asked to use a new function or library, we'll usually provide a link to that function's documentation, or a tutorial related to it.

 ## Introduction

-Throughout the course, we'll be using [Google Colab](http://colab.research.google.com) for most of our data exploration and modeling.
+We'll be using [Google Colab](http://colab.research.google.com) for most of our data exploration and modeling .

 This assignment will teach you how Google Colab works and give you some practice using it.
-You'll also get some practice using the Python language, as well as some of the most popular libraries used by professional data scientists.
+You'll also get some practice using the Python language, as well as the pandas library.

 !!!note "Learning Python and Friends"